Home Goof Gallery Timeline Biographies Evolution References Search Email

 Here's how natural selection works: In any population, there will be variations.
 Individuals born with certain characteristics, e.g., strong legs, keen eyesight, good camouflage, will enjoy an advantage over their peers.
 If these individuals can pass these traits on to their offspring, their offspring will enjoy the same advantages.
 If the surrounding environment gradually changes, it may come to pass that new characteristics are more advantageous than old ones, for instance, a new color that makes better camouflage.
 As the environment changes, individuals with these new characteristics do better, live longer and produce more offspring until the population eventually looks very different from its original version.
 If the population changes enough to satisfy some taxonomist, it will be classified as a new species.
 In other words, new species arise when the environment favors new characteristics over old ones.

 What sounds pretty simple was in fact controversial for Darwin's time (and it still is today in some parts of the Western world).
-His theory essentially stated that life on earth is the result of billions of years of adaptations to changing environments.
-What this theory implied, and what Darwin stated more clearly in his book The Descent of Man, is that humans, like every other organism on earth, are the result of evolution.
+His theory essentially stated that life on Earth is the result of billions of years of adaptations to changing environments.
+What this theory implied, and what Darwin stated more clearly in his book The Descent of Man, is that humans, like every other organism on Earth, are the result of evolution.
 In short, Darwin's idea was unflattering.
 Even worse, it contradicted what was known as natural theology, the belief that nature is evidence of God's kindness; Darwin realized that the "struggle for existence" often had cruel consequences, pointing out that sweetly singing birds were always eating insects or seeds, and "constantly destroying life."
 Thomas Malthus's An Essay on the Principle of Population — a gloomy treatise describing any unchecked population's tendency to gallop past the capacity of its food supply — likely influenced the theory of natural selection.
-Darwin's theory also conflicted with the 19th-century confidence in the "designfulness" that organisms exhibited for their environments, a design that looked intentional.
-Through extensive research, Darwin found many instances of imperfect adaptation, including superfluous organs unable to fulfill their apparent functions (toothbuds in whale embryos, the human appendix).
-He also found striking similarities across a wide variety of organisms:

 We cannot believe that the same bones in the arm of the monkey, in the fore leg of the horse, in the wing of the bat, and in the flipper of the seal, are of special use to these animals.
 We may safely attribute these structures to inheritance.